bfowle/talaria/docs/src/advanced/distributed-processing.md

 # Distributed Processing Design

+> **Implementation Status: DESIGN DOCUMENT ONLY**
+>
+> This document describes the planned architecture for distributed processing in Talaria.
+> **None of these features are currently implemented.** They represent future development goals.
+>
+> Current Talaria operates in single-node mode only.

 ## Overview

 Processing massive FASTA files (200GB+) requires distributed computing strategies that respect biological constraints.
 Unlike generic data processing, biological sequence databases cannot be arbitrarily sharded without affecting alignment accuracy and statistical significance.